Samsung QN95B TV Review

 Value for price beaten by

 The Samsung QN9B QLED is Samsung's highest-end 4k LED TV, and it's the successor to the Samsung QN95A QLED, which was never released in North America.
 It's part of Samsung's 2022 lineup of Neo QLED TVs, which combine quantum dot color technology with a Mini LED backlight, allowing for higher brightness levels and finer control of the local dimming zones.
 It uses Samsung's new Neural Quantum Processor 4k, designed to deliver better upscaling, optimized on a scene-by-scene basis, and it's one of the first TVs on the market to offer a 144Hz refresh rate for PC gamers.
-It sits above the Samsung QN90B QLED, which offers nearly identical performance, but with a different processor and without the One Connect external input box.
+It sits above the Samsung QN90B, which offers nearly identical performance, but with a different processor and without the One Connect external input box.
 There's also a similarly named model, the Samsung S95B OLED, but it performs very differently from this TV.
-This TV has been replaced in 2023 by the Samsung QN95C QLED.
+This TV was replaced in 2023 by the Samsung QN95C.

 Our Verdict